mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

 ### C. The Strategic Pivot to "VentureOS" / "BuilderOS"
 *   **Rationale:** To de-risk and find a more tractable path to market, the focus shifted from a universal solution to a targeted one: **an operational launchpad and intelligent co-pilot for new and micro-ventures.**
 *   **Key Advantages of this Pivot:**
-    *   **Greenfield Environment Focus (for MVP):** Initially, provisioning new SaaS instances (or guiding their setup) massively simplifies integration, UBOM definition (it becomes an internal, controlled model), and sync logic (cleaner APIs, fewer legacy issues, controlled configuration).
-This focus on new setups is primarily an MVP convenience to manage initial complexity and de-risk launch.
+    *   **Greenfield Environment Focus (for an initial phase):** The thinking is that initially, provisioning new SaaS instances (or guiding their setup) would massively simplify integration, UBOM definition (it becomes an internal, controlled model), and sync logic (cleaner APIs, fewer legacy issues, controlled configuration).
+This focus on new setups is seen as an initial phase convenience to manage complexity and de-risk a first launch.
 The long-term vision explicitly includes supporting retrofit scenarios, allowing businesses to connect existing SaaS instances, particularly for those SaaS tools without extensive customization or overly complex custom field structures (e.g., "bring your own instance").
     *   **Targeted Value Proposition:** Directly addresses the acute pains of new founders: tool overwhelm, setup complexity, lack of early operational visibility.
     *   **Reduced Technical Risk:** Initial focus on read-only data aggregation via official APIs, with bi-directional sync as a future, selective evolution.